hanewdy54/Industry-Fault-Detection-IOT-System/README.md

 Our project successfully developed an autonomous Industry Fault Detection System that integrates IoT technologies and real-time data analytics.
 Overcoming initial challenges, the IDFS now reliably monitors industrial parameters, detects faults, and takes proactive measures to enhance operational efficiency and safety.
 This project demonstrates the potential for creating smarter, more responsive, and safer industrial environments.

 ## Repository Structure
-- `/`: Source code for Arduino Mega (Master) and Nano 33 IOT (Slave)
+- In "Codes_Libraries_IFDS" you can find the codes for Arduino Mega (Master) and Nano 33 IOT (Slave).
-- `/circuit`: Circuit diagrams and Fritzing files
+- In the fzz file the  Circuit diagrams and Fritzing files can be found.

-## Contact
-For any questions or contributions, please contact:
-- David H. Delgado Vazquez, UAGM School of Engineering
-- Jean C. Quiñones Rodriguez, UAGM School of Engineering